Marital Obedience Dwelling, The [beyt al-ta'a] (1953) - (Youssef Wahby) original stone litho Egyptian film poster F, NM $275 *

 "relatives are scorpions" and "down with my mother-in-law") with her

 arguing.
-The husband works on refining his wife and the
+The husband works on refining his wife and his

 mother-in-law learns not to interfere in her daughter's affairs.
 Peace